-The main Meadowbank site is located 70 km north of the hamlet of Baker Lake, Nunavut, near the border of the Northern and Southern Arctic ecozones.
-The Whale Tail site is located a further 50 km north-west.
+The Meadowbank Mine is located 70 km north of the hamlet of Baker Lake, Nunavut, near the border of the Northern and Southern Arctic ecozones.
+The Whale Tail Mine is located a further 50 km northwest.
 Collectively these sites are referred to as the Meadowbank Complex.
 Terrain in the Meadowbank area is typical barren-ground subarctic, with low-growing vegetation in poorly developed soil with continuous permafrost.
 The landscape is dominated by many interconnected lakes and isolated ponds with indistinct drainage patterns.
 Topography consists of rolling hills, boulder fields and bedrock outcrops.
-The main mine site is located at the headwaters of the Quioch River system, which flows southeast through Chesterfield Inlet into Hudson Bay.
+The site is located at the headwaters of the Quioch River system, which flows southeast through Chesterfield Inlet into Hudson Bay.
 Lakes in this region are ultra-oligotrophic, with low productivity levels.
 This region supports few terrestrial mammals (15 species) and birds (62 species) (Azimuth, 2006).
 Migratory species (primarily caribou and Canada geese) are present.